-Associate of Applied Science Degree Program Completion Time: 70 weeks, Seven Quarters Program is offered at the Springfield campus including online.
+Associate of Applied Science Degree Program Completion Time: 70 weeks, Seven Quarters

 The Associate in Business Administration and Management - Emphasis in Salon/Spa Management program provides the student with the academic foundation required of entry-level management within the health and beauty industry.
 Students can take their health and beauty industry knowledge and add business skills to include studies in business communications, business law, marketing, and human resource management.
 This program aims to prepare health and beauty industry students who desire to expand into business administrative and management careers.